joaomo/Certify-Architecture-Kata/ADRs/Case_Study_ShortAnswersGrading.md

 In this phase, the system will leverage the results from the semantic similarity analysis alongside the multiple-choice scores to identify cases where there is strong evidence indicating that a candidate passes.
 For these cases, the system will automate the grading process, allowing candidates to move on to the second test without human intervention.
 To maintain quality control, a small sample of these automated decisions will be sent to human experts for review, ensuring that the system's accuracy is upheld.
 Additionally, for borderline cases where the confidence in the semantic analysis is lower or where there is potential for false negatives, human graders will be involved to assess the responses.
 If the human score is high in these borderline cases, candidates will also be allowed to progress to the second test.
 This approach balances efficiency with the need for oversight, ensuring that high-quality standards are maintained throughout the grading process.

+---

+Refer to the [diagram](#1-option-1-semantic-similarity-evaluation--rag-feedback-chosen-solution) in the section **Option 1: Semantic Similarity Evaluation + RAG Feedback (Chosen Solution)** for a visual representation of the AI-assisted short-answer grading process.

+This solution employs AI for Phase 2 (green) semantic analysis, combines it with multiple-choice grades at a Phase 3 (yellow) decision point; for 'High Confidence Pass' cases, it automates pass/fail with Phase 1 (blue) RAG-generated feedback and quality control, while 'Other Cases' proceed to baseline expert review, which also utilizes RAG.

 ## Resulting Architecture